nypublicradio/unettest/docs/blog/unettest.md

 ## A Better Way to Ask Questions

 How to answer these questions?
 How to ask them in a less painful way?

-I could go with my changes directly into the Staging NGINX server or else I could add a dummy/test NGINX server to our network but... no. Both of these were mucking up the nonprod environment too much for my taste.
-Additionally, this did not give me better logs or analysis of what was happening.
+How to experiment iteratively and informatively on an NGINX configuration with a learner's mindset?
+How to do so quickly?
+One option would be to load changes directly into the Staging NGINX server.
+Another way could be adding a dummy/test NGINX server to the network.
+These are not good solutions--they muck up the nonprod environment too much.
+More importantly, they do not give better logs or analysis or insight into what is happening.

-I thought I could install NGINX on my computer and run the confs locally.
-Lol!
-As if!
-NGINX was not happy running on my silly little laptop.
-It is server software and belongs on a server.
+Another idea would be to run NGINX locally.
+This seems like a prime candidate for the [Works On My Machine](https://blog.codinghorror.com/the-works-on-my-machine-certification-program/) certification.
+It is a dubious solution.
+NGINX is server software and should be running on servers.

-Then I thought to use Docker.
-Here is a winning idea!
-But if I load NGINX into Docker, how would it talk to my services?
+This sounds like a great fit for docker!
+But if we shove the NGINX files into docker, how would NGINX talk to services on the internet?

 I was sick of trying to hook into real-world networks and real-world services.
 There were too many complications, side effects, and fragile bits.
-I wanted to rigorously isolate my NGINX files.
+I wanted to rigorously isolate the NGINX files.
 They wanted to squirm away.
 I was bent on pinning them down for interrogation.

 ![Interrogation](https://s3.amazonaws.com/unettest.net/assets/rick_dicker_interrogation.png)

-At this point we are only interested in the Monolith and the Microservice abstractly, as **interfaces**.
-We do not care what these services do after they have been sent the correct request (that's a side effect).
-Only that they _have_ been sent the correct request.
+Looking at it from inside NGINX, the Monolith and the Microservice are being referenced abstractly, as **interfaces**.
+It does not matter what these services do when they have been sent the correct request (that's a side effect).
+The crucial thing is that they _have_ been sent the correct request and that they return a certain response.

 Why not mock them?

-The only thing that matters about Monolith here is that it is called with `/api/v1/important_update/mycrazyval` and the only important thing about Microservice is that it is invoked at the same time, but with `/new/api/update?value=mycrazyval`.
+The only thing that matters about Monolith is that it is called with `/api/v1/important_update/mycrazyval` and the only important thing about Microservice is that it is invoked at the same time, but with `/new/api/update?value=mycrazyval`.